ElliotKillick/qvm-create-windows-qube/README.md

 All OSs except Windows 7:
 - Run `qvm-features <windows_qube> gui 1` to make display show up after setup is complete
-- When Qubes GUI driver is in use, may receive a message saying Windows is trying to spoof Dom0 GUI causing installation to pause.
-Fix by closing window
+- When Qubes GUI driver is in use, may receive a message saying Windows is trying to spoof Dom0 GUI causing installation to pause
+    - Fix by clicking "Ignore" on prompt
-- Prompt to install earlier version of .NET (However, qrexec services still seem to work): https://github.com/QubesOS/qubes-issues/issues/5091 (Waiting for this to make it into a QWT update, has been merged)
+- [Prompt to install earlier version of .NET](https://github.com/QubesOS/qubes-issues/issues/5091) (However, qrexec services still seem to work.
+Waiting for this to make it into a QWT update, has been merged)
 - No GUI driver yet
     - The resolution can still be increased to 1920x1080 or higher by increasing the display resolution in Windows

 Windows 10/Windows Server 2019:
-- Private disk creation fails: https://github.com/QubesOS/qubes-issues/issues/5090 (Waiting for this to make it into a QWT update, has been merged)
+- [Private disk creation fails](https://github.com/QubesOS/qubes-issues/issues/5090) (Waiting for this to make it into a QWT update, has been merged)
     - Temp fix: Close prepare-volume.exe window causing there to be no private disk (can't make a template VM) but besides that it will continue as normal

 See here: